dougEfresh/fireblocks-sdk-rs/docs/DAppConnectionsApi.md

 ## submit

 > submit(id, respond_to_connection_request, idempotency_key)
-Respond to a pending dApp connection request
+Respond to a pending connection

-Submit a response to *approve* or *reject* an initiated dApp connection.  * Note: This call is used to complete your `POST /v1/connections/wc/` request.
-After this succeeds, your new dApp connection is created and functioning.
+Submit a response to *approve* or *reject* an initiated Web3 connection. * Note: This call is used to complete your `POST /v1/connections/wc/` request.
+After this succeeds, your new Web3 connection is created and functioning.  </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters